ArduPilot/ardupilot_wiki/copter/source/docs/tuning-process-instructions.rst

 This flight will allow to setup your aircraft in a "flyable for tuning" state.

-1. Ensure the aircraft is in Stabilize.
+1. Ensure the aircraft is in STABILIZE mode
-2. Arm the aircraft.
+2. Arm the aircraft
-3. Immediately disarm the aircraft to ensure your disarm procedure is correct.
+3. Immediately disarm the aircraft to ensure your disarm procedure is correct
-4. Arm the aircraft.
+4. Arm the aircraft
-5. Slowly increase the throttle looking for signs of oscillation. (long or flexible landing gear may cause some landing gear oscillation that will only go away after the aircraft leaves the ground).
+5. Slowly increase the throttle looking for signs of oscillation. (long or flexible landing gear may cause some landing gear oscillation that will only go away after the aircraft leaves the ground)
-6. As soon as the aircraft lifts off the ground immediately put the aircraft back down as gently as possible.
+6. As soon as the aircraft lifts off the ground immediately put the aircraft back down as gently as possible
-7. Disarm the aircraft.
+7. Disarm the aircraft
-8. Evaluate what you observed to decide if you need to make adjustments to the tuning parameters or if it is safe to take off again.
+8. Evaluate what you observed to decide if you need to make adjustments to the tuning parameters or if it is safe to take off again
-9. Arm and increase the throttle to initiate a take off.
+9. Arm and increase the throttle to initiate a takeoff
-10. Hover at approximately 1m altitude and apply small (5 degrees) control inputs into roll and pitch.
+10. Hover at approximately 1m altitude and apply small (5 degrees) control inputs into roll and pitch
-11. Immediately land if any oscillation is observed.
+11. Immediately land if any oscillation is observed

 Next section will explain how to remove the oscillations.